Samsung/tizen-docs/docs/platform/release-notes/tizen-7-0-m1.md

   - Unnecessary memory reallocation and copy have been reduced in the various classes.
   - Type registration has been optimized.
   - VisualRenderer has been added to reduce property registration for each visual.
-  - Loading time for various image format has been decreased.
+  - Loading time for various image formats has been decreased.
   - An operation of the font description has been optimized.
   - An unused signal of the StyleManager has been disconnected with Controls.
 - Open source